-Indirect Investments in the Underlying ETF.
-The Underlying ETF is not affiliated with the Trust, the Fund, the Adviser, or their respective affiliates and is not involved with the offering of the Fund in any way and has no obligation to consider your Shares in taking any corporate action that might affect the value of Shares.
-Investors in the Fund will not have rights to receive dividends or other distributions or any other rights with respect to the Underlying ETF but will be subject to declines in the performance of the Underlying ETF.
-Although the Fund invests in the Underlying ETF only indirectly, the Fund's investments are subject to loss as a result of these risks.
+Indirect Investments in the Underlying COIN ETF - Investors in the Fund will not have rights to receive dividends or other distributions or any other rights with respect to the Underlying COIN ETF but will be subject to declines in the performance of the Underlying COIN ETF.
+Although the Fund invests in the Underlying COIN ETF only indirectly, the Fund's investments are subject to loss as a result of these risks.